Zahra-8d/CyclingVSPollution/README.md

 ### Create Database

   ```
-  1. Create a database in your local PostgreSQL Server with PgAdmin4
+  1. Create a database in your local PostgreSQL Server with PgAdmin4 and install postgis and postgis_raster extensions in the database.

   2. edit the engine create function in engine.py as such: